-The book about walking pictures, Go Home On A Postcard, is due out in 2018 and more details can be found on the site.
+The site has grown out of research for a book on the subject, Go Home On A Postcard, is due out in 2020 and more details can be found on the site.
 We are always interested in seeing similar images, and can be contacted through the site (please do not send unsolicited scans).

 There are several different types of Walking Picture, detailed below.

 Most walking pictures were single postcard size prints (above), with a regular postcard layout on the back, often including the company name and address.
 The idea was that you could post the card off to relatives (with one company coining the slogan ‘Go Home On A Postcard’), though only a small proportion of the cards were ever sent.

 Double images were produced by some companies, with two identical images side by side on a postcard, as on the example below (taken in Torquay in 1936).

 Triple images also exist, three consecutive images on longer strips of photographic card.
 Naturally most people cut these up to give frames to friends.
 The backs often carry the printed words ‘Walking Pictures’, as the photographic paper was sold specially for this trade.
 Sometimes the film edges show on the side of the print (the example above was taken in Derby).

 Most of these multiple images were taken using adapted movie cameras and a few strips with four images have also been seen.